abdallahdib/NextFace/README.md

 NextFace reprocudes the optimizatin strategy of our [early work](https://arxiv.org/abs/2101.05356).
 The optimization is composed of the three stages:
 * **stage 1**: or coarse stage, where face expression and head pose are estimated by minimizing the landmarks loss between the 2d landmarks and their corresponding face vertices. this produces a good starting point for the next optimization stage
 * **stage 2**: the face shape identity/expression,  statistical diffuse and specular albedos, head pose and scene light are estimated by minimizing the photo consistency loss between the ray traced image and the real one.
 * **stage 3**: to improve the statistical albedos estimated in the previous stage, the method optimizes, on per-pixel basis, the previously estimated albedos and try to capture more albedo details.
-Consistency, symmetry and smoothness regularizers (similar to [this work](https://arxiv.org/abs/2101.05356)) are used to avoid overfitting and for robustness against lighting conditions.
+Consistency, symmetry and smoothness regularizers (similar to [this work](https://arxiv.org/abs/2101.05356)) are used to avoid overfitting and add robustness against lighting conditions.
-By default,  the method uses 9 order spherical harmonics bands ([this work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf)) to capture scene light. you can modify the number of spherical harmonics bands  in **optimConfig.ini** bands and see the importance of using high number of bands for a better light recovery.
+By default,  the method uses 9 order spherical harmonics bands (as in [this work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf)) to capture scene light. you can modify the number of spherical harmonics bands  in **optimConfig.ini** bands and see the importance of using high number of bands for a better light recovery.
 # Good practice for best reconstruction

 * To obtain best reconstruction with optimal albedos, ensure that the images are taken in good lighting conditions (no shadows and well lit...).
 * In case of single input image, ensure that the face is frontal to reconstructs a complete diffuse/specular/roughness, as the method recover only visible parts of the face.
 * Avoid extreme face expressions as the underlying model may fail to recover them.
 # Limitations
 * The method relies on detected landmarks to initialize the optimization.
 In case these landmarks are incorrect, you may get sub-optimal reconstruction.
-NextFace uses landmarks from [face_alignment](https://github.com/1adrianb/face-alignment) which is robust to extreme poses however it is not as accurate as it can be.
+NextFace uses landmarks from [face_alignment](https://github.com/1adrianb/face-alignment) which is robust against extreme poses however it is not as accurate as it can be.
 This limitation has been discussed [here](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf) and [here](https://arxiv.org/abs/2101.05356).
 Using [this landmark detector](https://arxiv.org/abs/2204.02776) from Microsoft seems promising.
 * NextFace is slow and execution speed decreases with the size of the input image.
 For instance, if you are running an old-gpu (like me), you can decrease the resolution of the input image in the **optimConfig.ini** file by reducing the value of the *maxResolution* parameter.
-Our [recent work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf) solves for this and achieve near real-time performance.
+Our [recent work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf) solves for this and achieve near real-time performance using deep convolutional neural network.
 * NextFace cannot capture fine geometry details (wrinkles, pores...). these details may get baked in the final albedos. work such as [this](https://openaccess.thecvf.com/content_CVPR_2020/papers/Abrevaya_Cross-Modal_Deep_Face_Normals_With_Deactivable_Skip_Connections_CVPR_2020_paper.pdf) and [this](https://arxiv.org/abs/2203.07732) are interesting.
 * The spherical harmonics can only model lights at infinity, under strong directional shadows, the estimated light may not be accurate as it can be, so residual shadows may appear in the estimated albedos.
 You can attenuate this by increasing the value of regularizers in the **optimConfig.ini** file, but this trade-off albedo details.
 Below are the values to modify: